 \subsection{Proofs of the auxiliary lemmas}

 In this subsection, we present the proof of the approximation lemma (Lemma~\ref{LEM:approx}).

-We first briefly go over the theory of stochastic integration with respect to general (continuous) martingales.
-Let $X_t$ be a stochastic process.
-The quadratic variation of a process $X_t$ is the process, written as $\big[X \big]_t$, defined as
+We first briefly review the theory of stochastic integration with respect to continuous semimartingales.
+Let $X_t$ be a semimartingale.
+The quadratic variation of the process $X_t$ is denoted by $\big[X \big]_t$ and defined as follows

-\noi where $P$ ranges over partitions of the interval $[0,t]$ and the norm of the partition $P$ is the mesh.
-This limit, if it exists, is defined using convergence in probability.
-More generally, the covariation (or cross-variance) of two processes $X$ and $Y$ is
+\noi where $P$ ranges over partitions of the interval $[0,t]$ and the norm of the partition $P$ refers to the mesh.
+If this limit exists, it is defined in terms of convergence in probability.
+More generally, the covariation of two semimartingales $X$ and $Y$ is